KelvinHere/book-review-app/README.md

 A quick summary of instructions with basic configuration below.

-1. Install gunicorn with `pip install gunicorn`
+1. Locally install gunicorn with `pip install gunicorn`
 2. `pip freeze --local > requirements.txt` to update your requirements.txt to include gunicorn
 3. Create a point of entry for gunicorn, I created a file called [wsgi.py](https://github.com/KelvinHere/book-review-app/blob/master/wsgi.py) click to see its contents
-4. Update the procfile to `web: gunicorn wsgi:app` so Heroku can launch the app through gunicorn
+4. Update the procfile to `web: gunicorn wsgi:app` so Heroku will launch the app through gunicorn
-5. Log into heroku CLI and run `heroku config:set WEB_CONCURRENCY=3` to add an environmental variable into the app on heroku to take advantage of concurrency
+5. Log into heroku CLI and run `heroku config:set WEB_CONCURRENCY=3` to add an environmental variable into the app on heroku to take advantage of concurrency and make the app more responsive at scale
 6. Commit your changes as before
 7. Push to heroku with `git push heroku master`
 8. The app should now be on heroku running on gunicorn